Magnum Photos: Elections of new members

 In the early years of Magnum, membership had generally come about by the personal invitation of Robert Capa.
 However, in 1955 a three-stage membership system was set up that continues to this day and is described below.
 Until 1953 there were also a large number of stringers who used Magnum but were not members.

 Magnum's photographers meet once a year, during the last weekend in June, in New York City, Paris or London, to discuss the cooperative's business.
 One day of the meeting is reserved to review potential new members' portfolios and vote on admitting individuals.
 An approved applicant is invited to become a 'Nominee Member' of Magnum, a category of membership that provides a chance for members and the individual to get to know each other, but that includes no binding commitments on either side.

 After two years of Nominee membership, a photographer may present another portfolio if wanting to apply for 'Associate Membership'.
 If successful, the photographer is bound by the rules of the agency, and enjoys its facilities and worldwide representation.
 The difference between an Associate Member and a full Member is that an Associate is not a Director of the Company and does not have voting rights in the corporate decision-making.
 After two more years, an Associate wanting to be considered for full membership presents another portfolio of work for consideration by the members.
 Once elected as a full member, the individual is a member of Magnum for life or for as long as the photographer chooses.

-No member photographer of Magnum has ever been asked to leave.